AlanAdamson/alan.adamson.im/README.md

 # alan.adamson.im
-Trying out GitHub for a class.
+Trying out GitHub for a class and to try and host my website maybe.